 If the plaintiff refuses to file a release of judgment, the defendant can file a motion with the court to set a hearing to determine if the court should order the judgment released.
 Failure to properly release a Judgment is a separate cause of action or separate law suit.

 What we can tell you is that, if the non-custodial parent owes past-due child support and is eligible for tax interception, we have requested the interception of State and Federal tax refunds.
 However, there are a number of reasons why our request may not be honored.
 For example, if the non-custodial owes back taxes, the tax refund will be applied to that debt first.
 If the non-custodial parent has another child support obligation, the refund may be applied to that case instead of yours.
 If you were (or are) receiving TANF benefits and the State has not been reimbursed for those benefits, the federal tax refund will be applied first to any amount owed to the State.

-Although we do not provide case-specific information over the phone, you can discuss your case in person with a customer service representative by stopping by our office any Wednesday during regular business hours.
+Although we do not provide case-specific information over the phone, you can discuss your case in person with a Deputy Prosecutor or customer service representative by stopping by our office any Wednesday or Thursday during regular business hours.
 You do not need an appointment.

 If you are applying online or through the mail, once we receive all required information, you can expect it to take about one to two weeks through the mail.